jenkins-infra/release/.github/ISSUE_TEMPLATE/1-lts-release-checklist.md

 - [ ] Publish changelog (one day prior to the release in case of a security update)

+- [ ] Assure that contents of master branch have been merged to the stable-2.277 branch in the [release repository](https://github.com/jenkins-infra/release)

+- [ ] Assure that contents of master branch have been merged to the stable-2.277 branch in the [packaging repository](https://github.com/jenkinsci/packaging)

 - [ ] Run job on [release.ci.jenkins.io](https://release.ci.jenkins.io/blue/organizations/jenkins/core%2Fstable%2Frelease/branches/)

 - [ ] Check [LTS changelog](https://www.jenkins.io/changelog-stable/) is visible on the downloads site